marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 #### `reduce` elements

 In some cases, a combination of matching properties may suggest a match when there shouldn't be one.
-For instance, two Person records have the same family name, same street address, city, and zip code.
-That might be enough points to trigger a match, but if the given names are different, it's probably relatives living together.
+Consider two relatives living together.
+When matched, two Person records have the same family name, same street address, city, and zip code.
+That might be enough points to trigger a match even though the two given names differ.

 The `reduce` element gives a way to back off the scores in such cases.
 The `algorithm-ref` attribute must match the `name` attribute of an `algorithm` element under `algorithms`.
 The `weight` attribute will be subtracted from the score if the algorithm matches.

 ### Thresholds